 This post is going to feel monumentally long because it’s so full of photos.
 Turns out Keenan and I bought our little Woodstock apartment exactly 111 weeks ago.
 I know because that’s when I posted the first photo of the space.
 Completely bare and deceptively tiny-looking.
 We’ve come a long way since then.
 We’ve spent a lot of hours and money transforming it from an empty shell into an actual home.
 Proof that with enough plants and parents who you can borrow a bit of cash from, anything is possible.

 This post was so fun to put together because it gave me the opportunity to look back at some of the big and small changes we’ve made over the past two years.
 I feel like we’ve done so much!
-Some renovations were smart and some were monumentally stupid.
-But they were all really fun to do.
-I hope this post gives you some inspiration!

 Look at that empty shell!
 From this photo, it looks like you’d never be able to fit two lives into the space.
 But it feels much bigger with stuff in, surprisingly!